ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 The applications will be handled externally as per the [terms](https://snas.org.sg/aseanfellowship) of the funding scheme.
 However, first you need to get in touch with us to discuss your application, primarily your research scope and agenda.

-Please do so by [email](mailto:filip@nus.edu.sg), including the following materials:
+Please do so by [email](mailto:filip@nus.edu.sg) (please write "ASEAN Fellowship" in the subject), including the following materials:

 * CV
 * Cover letter (up to 1 page) briefly indicating (i) your research interests, ideas for projects and research plans; and (ii) how do you intend to contribute to our growing research group and enhance its activities.
 One paragraph for each of these points is sufficient.
+These materials can be re-used for the fellowship application, as it will be evaluated for mutual fit.

 ### Contact